-Lowndes attorneys provides representation to clients in connection with eminent domain takings for the construction or widening of roads, the taking of sites for public buildings and other public works projects, as well as private takings by utility and pipeline companies.
+Lowndes attorneys represent our clients in connection with eminent domain takings for the construction or widening of roads, public buildings and other public works projects, as well as private takings by utility and pipeline companies.
 We have represented virtually all types of property owners affected by condemnation actions.
-Our cases have involved commercial (shopping centers to office) buildings, industrial, multi-family and single-family residential, agricultural, mining and vacant properties, as well as multi-use and planned unit development sites.
+Our cases have involved commercial buildings (shopping centers to office), industrial, multi-family and single-family residential, agricultural, mining and vacant properties, as well as multi-use and planned unit development sites.

 The first knowledge which most property owners have that a condemnation project will affect them is when the government’s appraiser or surveyor contacts them.
 It is important to seek legal advice right from the start.
 In many instances, the impact of the project on a property can be lessened if the design is reviewed by your own consultants at an early stage.
 The further a project progresses toward actual construction, the less the likelihood of obtaining favorable design changes.

-With the assistance of our consultants, the property is evaluated at its highest and best use before the condemnation taking, which can include future changes in use and zoning.
+With the assistance of our consultants, the property is evaluated at its highest and best use before the eminent domain taking, which can include likely future changes in land use and zoning.
 The property is also evaluated in the “after” condition for the purpose of determining the decline in value of the remaining portion of the property.
 The owner is entitled to be fully compensated for both the land actually taken and the damage to the value of the remainder.
-Under certain specific circumstances, a business owner is also entitled to recover permanent loss of income which is a direct result of construction of the project.
+Under certain specific circumstances, a business owner may also be entitled to recover permanent loss of income which is a direct result of the taking.